widdix/aws-cf-templates/docs/index.md

 ![Alert dependency](./img/example-alert.png)

-I highly recommend to use an alert stack.
+I highly recommend using an alert stack.
 Otherwise, you will not know when things go wrong (and they will!).

 ## SSH bastion host dependency (optional)